rwblokzijl/Msc-thesis-EuroToken/thesis.md

 transactions a single blockchain network can handle since the whole world has to be informed.

-To improve the scalability of this system Ethereum2.0 [@Ethereum2] proposes a network upgrade that adds multiple parallel blockchains called shards.
+To improve the scalability of this system Ethereum 2.0 [@Ethereum2] proposes a network upgrade that adds multiple parallel blockchains called shards.
 These shards will be responsible for their own fraction of the transactions on the network, only interacting with one another when necessary.
 While this does